untwisted/untwisted/BOOK.md

                      xmap(con, LOAD, lambda con, data: con.dump(data)))
 ~~~

-That basically adds a mapping 'LOAD -(str:data)-> print' to the 'con' object that corresponds
+That basically adds a mapping LOAD -(str:data)-> print to the con object that corresponds
 to the new connection.
 When the event LOAD happens in one of the cliet connections then it dumps back
 the data that was received.